 6330.
 Procedures.
-Applications for site plan approval shall be in accordance with the Rules and Regulations of the Board of Selectmen.
-The Board of Selectmen shall review and act upon the site plan, with such conditions as may be deemed appropriate, within one hundred-twenty (120) days of its receipt, but after a public hearing has been held, and notify the applicant of its decision.
-A majority vote of the Board of Selectmen shall be required and shall be in writing.
-No building permit or certificate of occupancy shall be issued by the Building Inspector without the written approval of the site plan by the Board of Selectmen, unless 120 days lapse from the date of the submittal of the complete site plan without action by the Board of Selectmen.
+Applications for site plan approval shall be in accordance with the Rules and Regulations of the Planning Board.
+The Planning Board shall review and act upon the site plan, with such conditions as may be deemed appropriate, within one hundred-twenty (120) days of its receipt, but after a public hearing has been held, and notify the applicant of its decision.
+A majority vote of the Planning Board shall be required and shall be in writing.
+No building permit or certificate of occupancy shall be issued by the Building Inspector without the written approval of the site plan by the Planning Board, unless 120 days lapse from the date of the submittal of the complete site plan without action by the Planning Board.